 Advocates of the Turboprop CAS aircraft point to better endurance but whilst this might be true, crucially, they fail to recognise the advantages that speed brings.
 Afghanistan is a huge place and to respond to a ‘Troops in Contact’ request for close air support the aircraft either has to be near or step on the gas to get there quickly.
-Time to get on station will be significantly higher in a turboprop as well.
+Time to get on the station will be significantly higher in a turboprop as well.
 Turboprops may be able to be based closer to operational areas and this may offset this to some extent but will require operations, maintenance and logistics to be equally distributed, costing more.

-Fast jets can carry a massive load and in practice this means a range of weapons, all available on a single aircraft that the forward air controller can choose to deploy based on the prevailing conditions.
+Fast jets can carry a massive load and in practice, this means a range of weapons, all available on a single aircraft that the forward air controller can choose to deploy based on the prevailing conditions.
 Turboprops do not have this high load capacity and would therefore have to be more numerous, they do not have the speed, so again, would have to be more numerous to cover the same area.

-Fast jets are not restricted by weather conditions like small turboprops and can be refuelled in mid air to extend the duration of a sortie or time on station.
+Fast jets are not restricted by weather conditions like small turboprops and can be refuelled in mid-air to extend the duration of a sortie or time on station.

-Speed has its disadvantages but in addition to being able to respond quickly and cover a large area it also provides safety.
+Speed has its disadvantages but in addition to being able to respond quickly and cover a large area, it also provides safety.
 Although the air threat in Afghanistan is generally low that does not mean it is completely safe.
 Close examination of pictures of some aircraft operating in theatre will reveal air to air missiles are often carried, to counter the threat of an Iranian incursion.
 The Iranians have shown their willingness to take hostages as amply demonstrated by the RN/RM HMS Cornwall incident and a defenceless aircraft that they claimed had incurred into their airspace would be easy to coerce.

-A high speed aircraft can transit danger zones quickly, unlike a slower turboprop which would remain in the threat zone for longer or simply not enter them in the first place which would limit effectiveness or mean aircraft and aircrew losses.
+A high-speed aircraft can transit danger zones quickly, unlike a slower turboprop which would remain in the threat zone for longer or simply not enter them in the first place which would limit effectiveness or mean aircraft and aircrew losses.

 Finally, an unglamorous but absolutely essential activity that is carried out by fast jets is the show of force/show of presence that is used to deter ground elements or influence their actions.
 If one has ever seen these in action they are very effective, a turboprop, however cheap, is not going to have the same effect.

-Close air support is not the only mission required in counter insurgency air operations.
+Close air support is not the only mission required in counter-insurgency air operations.

-Afghanistan has also seen an explosion in the demand for imagery and other visual/non visual information.
-This has been provided by manned aircraft but is largely fulfilled by Unmanned Air Systems (UAS) such as the UK’s Predator’s, Desert Hawks and Hermes 450’s
+Afghanistan has also seen an explosion in the demand for imagery and other visual/non-visual information.
+This has been provided by manned aircraft but is largely fulfilled by Unmanned Air Systems (UAS) such as the UK’s Predator’s, Desert Hawks and Hermes 450s

 Whilst of undoubted utility, UAS’s have a couple of big problems, situational awareness and bandwidth requirements.

 Because the UAS operator looks at the world around them through an electro-optical sensor it can be compared to looking through a drinking straw or telescope.
-Wide angle, peripheral vision is not available and whilst work is underway to address this issue it remains a significant problem.
+Wide-angle, peripheral vision is not available and whilst work is underway to address this issue it remains a significant problem.

-Although the bandwidth used to control the flight of a UAS is quite modest and most new systems have some degree of autonomy which means they don’t need to be ‘piloted’ but ‘directed’ the raw sensor feed has to be transmitted as is.
+Although the bandwidth used to control the flight of a UAS is quite modest and most new systems have some degree of autonomy which means they don’t need to be ‘piloted’ but ‘directed’ the raw sensor feed has to be transmitted as-is.
 Because no onboard analysis takes place by a skilled imagery analyst the bandwidth requirements are significant.
 This a difficult issue because the bandwidth available is limited by power restrictions, availability of secure bandwidth and plain old physics.
 Full motion video, even with advanced compression and only a medium resolution can require up to 20Mb/s, synthetic aperture radar, approximately 50Mb/s.
-Given that BOWMAN gets by with less than 10kbs one can begin to appreciate the scale of problem.
+Given that BOWMAN gets by with less than 10kbs one can begin to appreciate the scale of the problem.
 The demand is increasing at a fast pace.

 A simple way to visualise the problem is showing your friends those holiday pictures.
-Of course they are not interested in the vast majority of your pictures so you sort them and create a slideshow with only the best images.
+Of course, they are not interested in the vast majority of your pictures so you sort them and create a slideshow with only the best images.
 If you made your friends sit through all 3,675 images on your memory stick they would not be best pleased.

-Imagery analysis therefore takes data and provides information.
+Imagery analysis, therefore, takes data and provides information.

 Put the analyst on the same platform that is capturing the imagery and you dramatically reduce the need for bandwidth as one only needs to transmit the edited highlights.
-Arm that platform and the response times to enable that information to be acted upon opportunistically are also reduced.
+Arm that platform and the response times to enable that information to be acted upon opportunistically is also reduced.

 Weather is also a significant constraining factor on UAS’s which would be magnified greatly if future operations were out of dry and sunny places.